kushagras71/ML_DL_Model_Deployment/Tensorflow_Models/Fashion_MNIST_WEB/README.md

 <img src="https://github.com/kushagras71/ML_DL_Model_Deployment/blob/master/Tensorflow_Models/Fashion_MNIST_WEB/ouput_images/Fashion_MNIST_Classifier_1.png" width=900 height=400>

 During training of the model the webpage displays the graph which shows the process of optimizing the weights in order to reduce the loss.
 The user can thus get a feel of the training process.
-Once the training is completed a prompt shows up telling that the model is trained and you can use it to make classifications or predictions.
+Once the training is completed a prompt shows up telling that the model is trained and then you can use it to make classifications or predictions.

 After training and making a classification the webpages looks somewhat as follows: